PWA and Native Apps in 2021: Detailed Comparison

-Years of experience in development and clear standards for native iOS and Android applications guaranteed to create a high-quality product with wide functionality and reduce the risk of bugs to almost a minimum.
+Years of experience in development and clear standards for native iOS and Android applications guaranteed to create a high-quality product with wide functionality and reduce the risk of bugs to almost a minimum (we all know that cost of software bugs is huge).
 What’s more, using the major platform languages allows apps to respond quickly and show exceptional performance.

 - High percentage of relevance to the device.

 The native app complies with all the parameters of a specific platform, which means it is optimized for it in the best way.
 So when downloading a native app, the user can be sure that it will work properly and be 100% suitable for his device.

 The native approach stores app resources in the device memory and maximizes the use of OS features.
 Thus, the native app provides the ultimate user experience.
 Besides, it allows for standalone functionality, which is difficult to implement in cross platform mobile app development services.